finos/symphony-bdk-java/README.md

 Bots may need to react to events happening on Symphony rooms they are part of (e.g. sending a greeting message to users who join the room).

-Similarly to commands, Symphony Bot application offers straightforward mechanisms for your bots to be notified when something happens on Symphony chats.
+Similarly to commands, Symphony Bot SDK offers straightforward mechanisms for your bots to be notified when something happens on Symphony chats.
 By extending the ```EventHandler``` class you register your bot to react to a specific Symphony event.

 To extend ```EventHandler``` you need to:

 * specify the event type: ```EventHandler``` is a parameterized class so you need to specified which event type you want to handle. *Refer to the following subsection for the list of supported events*.

 * implement **void handle(&lt;symphony_event&gt; event, final SymphonyMessage eventResponse)**: this is where you add your business logic to handle the specified event.
 This method is automatically called when the specified event occurs in a room where the bot is.
 Use the ```event```object to retrieve event details (e.g. target user or target room).
 Use the ```SymphonyMessage``` object to format the event response.
-The application will take care of delivering the response to the correct Symphony room.
+The SDK will take care of delivering the response to the correct Symphony room.

 ```java
 public class UserJoinedEventHandler extends EventHandler<UserJoinedRoomEvent> {